-Walking and light activity are important to your recovery and will begin the day of or the day after your surgery.
+Walking and light activity are important to your recovery.
 Most patients who undergo total hip replacement begin standing and walking with the help of a walking support and a physical therapist the day after surgery.
+In some cases, patients begin standing and walking on the actual day of surgery.
 The physical therapist will teach you specific exercises to strengthen your hip and restore movement for walking and other normal daily activities.

 It is common for patients to have shallow breathing in the early postoperative period.
 This is usually due to the effects of anesthesia, pain medications, and increased time spent in bed.
 This shallow breathing can lead to a partial collapse of the lungs (termed "atelectasis") which can make patients susceptible to pneumonia.
 To help prevent this, it is important to take frequent deep breaths.
 Your nurse may provide a simple breathing apparatus called a spirometer to encourage you to take deep breaths.